sabard/python-package-template/README.md

 Installation is made simple with [pyenv-installer](https://github.com/pyenv/pyenv-installer).

-Once you have installed pyenv, install the rest of `python_package_template`'s dependencies with the setup script:
+Once you have installed pyenv, install the rest of `python-package-template`'s dependencies with the setup script:

 ```bash
 ./setup.sh